Skip to Content

 Cut out cookie dough pressed into sugar

 Place cookies on a silicone mat, or parchment lined, baking sheet.
 Prick with a fork several times.
 This will help prevent large air bubbles from forming while baking.
-I like to do three pokes per cookie! lol
+I like to do three pokes per cookie!
+Lol

 Cookies on silicone mat with fork pricks ready to bake